dipeshsingh253/SuperShop-Online-Store/README.md

-Note : UI is under progress
+Note : UI is under progress for some of the functionality of this application
 ## Features

 ### Customer